rubocop/ruby-style-guide/README.md

 beneficial to each and every Ruby developer out there.

 # The Ruby Style Guide

+The guide is separated into several sections of related rules.
+I've tried to add the rationale behind the rules (if it's omitted I've assumed that is pretty obvious).

+I didn't come up with all the rules out of nowhere - there are mostly based on my extensive career as a professional software engineer and various highly regarded Ruby programming resources, such as "Programming Ruby" and "The Ruby Programming Language".

+The guide is still a work in progress - some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
+In due time these issues will be addressed - just keep them in mind for now.

 ## Formatting

     ... nearly everybody is convinced that every style but their own is